 Alabama political observers fully expected that retiring Governor George Wallace would challenge Allen for the seat in the November special election.
 But early in the summer he surprised supporters by declining to seek the Democratic nomination, leaving Allen as the favorite.
 In yet another unexpected twist, Allen’s campaign began to fall apart in the wake of a July Washington Post interview in which the new Senator was quoted as being highly critical of Governor Wallace and his wife.8 Allen later claimed the interviewer had distorted her comments, but the reaction in Alabama damaged her chances for election.
 Nevertheless, Senator Allen remained confident.
 She concentrated on her Senate duties and campaigned little before the Democratic primary of September 5th.
 Allen led the primary voting with 44 percent, but fell short of the outright majority required by state election laws.
 Forced into a run–off with Alabama State Senator Donald Stewart, Maryon Allen eventually lost by a margin of more than 120,000 votes on September 26, 1978.
 In the general election Allen supported Republican candidate James D. Martin, a U.S. Representative and close friend of her husband’s.
 Stewart eventually defeated Martin, 55 percent to 43 percent.
 Allen left the Senate on November 8, 1978, the day after the election.

 After her Senate career, Maryon Allen worked as a columnist for the Washington Post.
-She later worked as a public relations and advertising director for an antique and auction company in Birmingham, Alabama, where she still resides.
+She later worked as a public relations and advertising director for an antique and auction company in Birmingham, Alabama, where she lived until her death on July 23, 2018.9

 View Record in the Biographical Directory of the U.S. Congress